eldoyle/PythonIntro/index.md

 > ## Prerequisites
 >
-> Before beginning these lessons, you should understand the basic concepts of files and directories, including the idea of a working directory.
-You should be able to start a Python interpreter before beginning.
-This lesson refers to Python 3.
+> Before beginning these lessons, you should have either the DIVAS virtual machine OR Python and a Python IDE installed on your
+> computer (see the Setup page).
+The lessons will show you how to start the Spyder IDE within the DIVAS virtual machine.
+If you
+> do not have the DIVAS virtual machine installed, any Python IDE will work.
+These example code and outputs shown in the lessons
+> refer to Python 3.
 {: .prereq}